cadojo/SPICEKernels.jl/docs/src/index.md

 `SPICEKernels.jl` provides a simple interface for downloading, caching, and inspecting all of NASA's publicly available Generic Kernels.
-A continuous integration pipeline is used to check NASA's HTTP server every week, and any changes to the _names_ of the available kernels result in a new major version of this package.
-Non-substantive changes to kernel docstrings result in patch version updates, and new non-breaking features will cause minor version updates.
+A continuous integration pipeline is used to check NASA's HTTP server every week, and any changes to the _names_ of the available kernels result in a new minor version of this package.
+Non-substantive changes to kernel docstrings result in patch version updates, and future breaking changes would cause major version updates.
 The point is, if you're using this package, a simple `Pkg.update()` ensures that all of the kernel links are up-to-date and working, and all of the kernel docstrings accurately describe their contents.
 Each kernel can be called like a function, i.e. [`de440s()`](@ref); this returns a path to the kernel file, downloading it from NASA's